Related Party LRBA - Safe Harbour SMSF Loan Interest Rate

 • Members of the SMSF;

-• Standard employer-sponsor;
+• Standard employer-sponsors;

-• Relatives of the member and their spouses;
+• Relatives of members and their spouses;

-• Partners in a partnership with the members;
+• Partners in a partnership with members;

 • Any Part 8 Associate of a member;